David Rubenstein Biography

 In 2018, he formed Declaration Capital, a family office focused on venture, growth, real estate, and family-owned businesses.

 In October 2019, Rubenstein's first book was published.
 Called The American Story: Interviews with Master Historians (Simon & Schuster), the book features interviews with historians talking about their areas of historical expertise.
-Among others, Rubenstein interviews David McCullough on John Adams, Jon Meachem on Thomas Jefferson, Ron Chernow on Alexander Hamilton, and Walter Isaacson on Benjamin Franklin.
+Among others, Rubenstein interviews David McCullough on John Adams, Jon Meacham on Thomas Jefferson, Ron Chernow on Alexander Hamilton, and Walter Isaacson on Benjamin Franklin.

 His second book, How to Lead, was published by Simon & Schuster in September 2020.
 This book contains Rubenstein's reflections on leadership as well as 30 interviews with business, government, military, sports and cultural leaders.
 In September 2021, Simon and Schuster published Rubenstein's third book, The American Experiment, which describes how America's government and democratic ideals have evolved over the centuries as told through the lives of Americans who have embodied the American dream.